Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Cybersecurity for remote workers requires MFA on all accounts, endpoint protection on every device, VPN or zero-trust network access, encrypted communications, and security awareness training.
 The shift to remote and hybrid work has expanded the attack surface—home networks, personal devices, and unsecured Wi-Fi create vulnerabilities that office-based security controls don’t cover.

-Cybersecurity risks for remote and hybrid workers have evolved significantly since the pandemic era.
-Rather than the temporary Zoom vulnerabilities and hurried pandemic responses of the early pandemic, organizations now face sustained, sophisticated threats targeting distributed workforces.
-A 2024 Gartner report found that 74% of organizations experienced a security incident involving remote workers within the past 12 months.
-The average cost of a data breach now exceeds $4.5 million, and for organizations with hybrid workforces, that figure is typically 15-20% higher due to the difficulty of security enforcement across dispersed endpoints.
+Cybersecurity risks for remote and hybrid workers have evolved significantly since the pandemic.
+Organizations now face sustained, sophisticated threats targeting distributed workforces.
+The IBM 2025 Cost of a Data Breach Report puts the average breach cost at US$4.88 million globally, and for organizations with hybrid workforces, that figure is typically 15–20% higher due to the difficulty of security enforcement across dispersed endpoints.
+According to the Verizon 2025 DBIR, 68% of breaches involved a human element—phishing, credential theft, and social engineering remain the top vectors.

-The challenge isn’t new technology — it’s security visibility and control.
+The challenge isn’t new technology—it’s security visibility and control.
 When your workforce operates across home networks, office networks, and public Wi-Fi hotspots, traditional perimeter-based security models break down.
-Each employee’s personal router, personal laptop, and personal phone becomes a potential entry point if not properly secured and monitored.
+Each employee’s personal router, personal laptop, and personal phone becomes a potential entry point if it’s not properly secured and monitored.
+That’s not a theoretical risk—it’s what we see in practice every week.

 A cybersecurity assessment is your first step to understanding where your organization stands against these evolved threats.